10 stylish ways to use microcement in your home and garden

 We've found some of the best microcement home projects we've seen around from those that have resulted in the complete transformation of an entire room, to smaller-scale examples that still pack a serious style punch.

-One of the best things about microcement is how useable it is for many DIY projects and, with little guidance and practice, most enthusiastic and willing homeowners should have no trouble getting to grips with it.
+One of the best things about it is how useable it is – you can even use it for microcementing kitchen cabinets, for example.
+With little guidance and practice, most enthusiastic and willing homeowners should have no trouble getting to grips with it.

 Our favorite ways to use microcement